Jeffro80/DAND_Communicate_Findings/README.md

-# (Dataset Exploration Title)
+# Loan Data from Prosper Exploration
-## by (your name here)
+## by Jeff Mitchell

 ## Dataset

-> Provide basic information about your dataset in this section.
-If you selected your own dataset, make sure you note the source of your data and summarize any data wrangling steps that you performed before you started your exploration.
+The dataset used was loan data from Prosper.
+This contained nearly 114,000 loans from first quarter 2006 to the fourth quarter 2013.
+The data was obtained from [here](https://s3.amazonaws.com/udacity-hosted-downloads/ud651/prosperLoanData.csv).

 ## Summary of Findings